Back to Search Results

 Progestin Only Methods (Pills, Implant, Injectable)

-According to the US MEC, progestin only methods are Category 2 for women with uncomplicated lupus.
-Due to the extremely high risk of a thrombotic event, progestin only methods are category 3 for women with antiphopholipid antibodies.
+According to the US MEC, progestin only methods are Category 2 for patients with uncomplicated lupus.
+Due to the extremely high risk of a thrombotic event, progestin only methods are category 3 for patients with antiphopholipid antibodies.
 Due to bleeding concerns in lupus patients with severe thrombocytopenia, new starts of progestin only methods are category 3, although continuation is acceptable (category 2) if the patient is otherwise doing well.

 Intrauterine Devices